mossberg/awd/vim_reference.md

 ### Plugins

-Plugins are computer programs written in a language called Vimscript which further extend VIM's functionality.
-Many of them are available from the official [VIM plugin repository](http://www.vim.org/scripts/), however there are also many available from websites like Github, which let users upload code and other plain text files..
-Simple VIM plugins comes in the form of a simple .vim file which can be placed in `~/.vim/plugins`.
+Plugins are computer programs written in a language called Vimscript that further extend VIM's functionality.
+Many of them are available from the official [VIM plugin repository](http://www.vim.org/scripts/), however there are also many available from websites like Github, which let users upload code and other plain text files.
+Simple VIM plugins comes in the form of a .vim file which can be placed in `~/.vim/plugins`.
 For more complex plugins, each file of the plugin needs to be placed the proper directory.

 #### Plugin Managers

 Managing plugins manually can quickly become very complex, which is why most users will find using a plugin manager to be much easier.
-I'll talk about two of the most popular ones.
+Two of the most popular ones include:

 ##### Pathogen